 Level of Service Performance Measure Year 3 - 2020/21 How Measured Target Actual Wastewater is managed without risk to public health.
-System and adequacy - The number of dry weather sewerage overflows from the territorial authority's sewerage system, expressed per 1000 sewerage connections to that <5 Achieved - 0 (2019/20 Achieved - 0) Reporting against corporate CRM system. sewerage system.
+System and adequacy - The number of dry weather sewerage overflows from the territorial authority's sewerage system, expressed per 1000 sewerage connections to that sewerage system. <5 Achieved - 0 (2019/20 Achieved - 0) Reporting against corporate System.
 Discharge compliance - Compliance with the territorial authority's resource consents for discharge from its sewerage system measured by the number of Abatement notices Infringement notices Enforcement orders; and Convictions, Received by the territorial authority in relation to those resource consents.
 0 Achieved - 0 (2019/20 Achieved - 0) Consent & compliance documentation.
-Fault response times Where the territorial authority attends to sewerage overflows resulting from a blockage or other fault in the territorial authority's sewerage system, the following median response times measured: Work order tracking/reporting through Council's Infrastructure asset Attendance time: from the time that the territorial authority receives notification to the time that service personnel reach the site; and 1 hour Achieved - 54 minutes (2019/20 Achieved - 42 minutes) management system.
-Resolution time: from the time that the territorial authority receives notification to the time that service personnel confirm resolution of the blockage or other fault.
-8 hours Achieved - 4 hours 40 minutes (2019/20 Achieved - 4 hours 34 minutes) Customer satisfaction The total number of complaints received by the territorial authority about any of the following: <5 Achieved - 0 (2019/20 Achieved - 0) Reporting against corporate CRM system.
-Sewage odourSewerage systemfaults Sewerage system blockages, and The territorial authority's response to issues with its sewerage system, Expressed per 1000 connections to the territorial authority's sewerage system.
+Fault response times Where the territorial authority attends to sewerage overflows resulting from a blockage or other fault in the territorial authority's sewerage system, the following median response times measured: Attendance time: from the time 1 hour Achieved - Work order tracking/reporting through Council's Infrastructure asset management system. that the territorial authority receives notification to the time that service personnel confirm resolution of the blockage or other fault. hours 40 minutes (2019/20 Achieved - 4 hours 34 minutes) Customer satisfaction The total number of complaints received by the territorial authority about any of the following: Sewage odour Sewerage system faults Sewerage system blockages, and The territorial authority's response to issues with its sewerage system, Expressed per 1000 <5 Achieved - 0 (2019/20 Achieved - 0) Reporting against corporate system. connections to the territorial authority's sewerage system.

 Project Category Budget 2020/21 Actual 2020/21 Notes Resource Consents Level of Service \$262,100 \$1,452 Nothing more required until the diatomix trial has been completed.
 Safety Improvements Level of Service \$33,900 \$0 No longer required.
 Pipework Capacity Increase Level of Service \$104,900 \$79,836 Complete Step/aerate treatment renewals Replacements \$31,500 \$0 Not required Infiltration renewals Replacements \$160,400 \$0 Not required Reticulation Renewals Replacements \$0 \$340,922 This was necessary for Central Broadway.
-Pump Station Telemetry Level of Service \$83,900 \$0 Unable to find a contractor and unable to source materials.
-Bulk Discharge Renewals Replacements \$10,500 \$0 Not required